 Hello, welcome to the land of the leek.
 Glad you visited us today.
 Did you know, we are one of the national emblems of Wales, worn along with the beautiful daffodil flower?
 Like onions, we're part of the Lily family and have a sweet, mild onion taste.

-We're a round, cylindrical vegetable about 10-35cm long by 3-6cm wide, with a slightly thickened, white base.
-Our thick, fleshy stem consists of an elongated bulb and long broad leaves which tightly enclose each other.
-Our stem is white because it is blanched (or whitened) when it is being grown.
-Our leaves shade from white at the base to dark blue-green at the top.
+We're a round long-stemmed vegetable with a slightly thickened, white base.
+Our thick stem consists of long broad leaves which tightly enclose each other.
+Our stem is white because it is whitened when it is being grown.
+Our leaves range from white at the base to dark -green at the tops.

 We were enjoyed in Egypt as long ago as 3000 BC, making us a very ancient vegetable.
-The Romans relished us and we were probably spread through Europe to the British Isles by the Romans during their conquests.
+The Romans liked us and we were probably spread through Europe to the British Isles by the Romans during their conquests.